Pradeep-Bera/college-demo/README.md

 # college-demo

 this is a demo repository
+adding a new line in readme file